10 Best Lightweight Cordless Drills 2023 – Reviews & Buying Guide

 4. KIMO Cordless Drill Driver

 This cordless drill by KIMO is a compact but powerful unit that will make tasks that involve drilling through wood a breeze.
-With dimensions of 7” x 5” x 7” inches and weighing in at only 2 pounds, this cordless drill is bound to fit in just about any tight space.
+With dimensions of 7” x 5” x 7” inches and weighing in at only two pounds, this cordless drill is bound to fit in just about any tight space.

 The KIMO drill comes with a two-speed motor with variable speed, as well as forward and reverse functions.
 You can choose to operate the tool at speeds between 0–350 RPM or 0–1,350 RPM, depending on your needs.
 The motor is made out of copper, which allows it to operate for extended periods without overheating.
 It achieves a torque output of 330 pound-inch, which is sufficient for drilling through most materials.